 While the department does not intend to expand its cost estimation guidance beyond the six key components at this stage, further notes on additional topics may be developed in future.
 The department will undertake a process of consultation with any future guidance note prior to final publication.

-Users should register below to ensure they are automatically informed about future initiatives.
+Users should register below to ensure they are informed about future initiatives.

 Register your interest

-Enquiries regarding the consultation process, or the published guidance notes, should be directed to:
+Enquiries regarding the guidance notes, should be directed to: